patrickmslatteryvt/vSphere_automation/zol/README.md

 As long as you get some zfs modules listed then it's working.

 * Remove any unnecessary packages

-*
-Need to build RPMs as if we remove gcc for instance, spl and zfs will go with it.
+Need to build RPMs at some point as if we remove gcc for instance, spl and zfs will go with it.

 * Create vdev file